 UPDATE 15 July 2021: When trying to access the website of LongBit today, we were unsuccessful.
-There has been no preceding messages on system maintenance or new websites or anything similar.
+There have been no preceding messages on system maintenance or new websites or anything similar.

 Accordingly, we believe that this exchange has closed down and we have marked it as "dead" in our Exchange Graveyard.
 If the exchange's website would become accessible again and the error is just temporary, we will "revive" it and bring it back to our Exchange List.